Download resources for your awareness raising initiative.

 Raising awareness is essential in the prevention of human trafficking.
-It enables people to spot the signs in their communities and work places, know how to respond to those signs and respond appropriately.
-It can even help those effected by trafficking to self-identify and get help and support.
+It enables people to spot the signs in their communities and work places, to know how to respond to those signs and to respond appropriately.
+It can even help victims self-identify and seek help and support.
 Thank you for supporting the fight against human trafficking.

 Sexual exploitation is when someone is deceived, coerced or forced to take part in sexual activity.
 This can often take place in brothels, massage parlours and strip clubs.

 Labour exploitation refers to situations where people are deceived or coerced to work for little or no remuneration, often under threat of punishment.
 There are a number of means through which a person can be coerced, including: Use of violence or intimidation, accumulated debt, retention of identity papers, threat of exposure to immigration authorities.

 The awareness raising materials for labour exploitation focus on high risk work places – agriculture, nail salons and car washes.